 In every single Food for Life nutrition education and cooking class that I have ever taught, the question, “What’s the Big Deal with Eggs and Health?” always comes up.
-It’s a loaded question that requires separation of actual facts from industry-funded fiction.
+It’s a loaded question, concerning the nutritional value of eggs, that requires separation of actual facts from industry-funded fiction.

 Let’s take a minute to talk about the nutritional value of eggs.
 Eye-opening 3-minute video from NutritionFacts.org is included below.

 I love the quote from Dr. Neal Barnard with Physicians Committee for Responsible Medicine.
 “There are only two problems with eggs– the yolk and the white.”